ProjectAliceDev/renpy-build-action/README.md

 - `package`: Specific package to build for.
 Must be one of the following: `pc`, `mac`, `linux`, `market`, `web`, `android`.
 Will build for all packages if value is not supported.

+- `add-steam-lib`: Whether to include Steam lib.
+This is necessary if you want your build to work with Steam achievements.
+Defaults to `false`.

 ### Outputs

 - `dir`: The directory where the files were built to.